ParallelMaths/parallel/pages/9-14-teapot-time.md

 ---

-Our first method is a direct calculation: The first mice ate `1/3` of the cheese, leaving `1 - 1/3 = 2/3`.
+Our first method is a direct calculation: The first mouse ate `1/3` of the cheese, leaving `1 - 1/3 = 2/3`.

 The second mouse ate `1/3` of this, namely `1/3 × 2/3 = 2/9`.
 This left `2/3 - 2/9 = 4/9` of the cheese.